pallets/click/docs/testing.md

 ## Input Streams

 The test wrapper can provide input data for the input stream (stdin).
-This is very useful for testing prompts, for instance:
+This is very useful for testing prompts.

 ```{code-block} python
 :caption: prompt.py